Create a group

 :--remote-ip <remote_ip>

-— to send traffic to an IP address.
+— To send traffic to an IP address.
 Parameter<remote_ip>

 — IP address or subnet in CIDR format;--remote-group <remote_group>